 On moving to Denby village, I set myself the challenge to learn more about the history of the nearby Denby Pottery factory – a pleasant 20 minute cross country walk from my home; mud levels permitting.

-As a vintage-lover and secondhand shopper enthusiast, I decided that buying some bits and pieces of Denby from local charity shops would further enhance my research.
+As a vintage-lover and secondhand shopper, I decided that buying some bits and pieces of Denby from local charity shops would further enhance my research.
 If my husband should view this as a feeble excuse to fill the house unnecessary clutter, so be it.

 I also wanted to see if – using all my new-found knowledge of Denby – I could buy pieces for a few pounds in the charity shops and flip them on eBay for a little profit.